YousefBouland/CSCI571-Web-Technologies/README.md

 This assignment focused on building a responsive web application for searching weather using HTML5, Bootstrap, and Angular for the client side and Node.js for server side and deployed on the cloud.

 ### Homework 9: Mobile App Development Android / iOS
 This assignment focused on building an Android or iOS app for searching weather.
-This assignment is a mobile application version of homework 8.
+This project is a mobile application version of homework 8.